tyhal/crie/doc/cli/crie_ls.md

 ## crie ls

-List languages
+Show languages

 ### Synopsis

-List all languages available and the commands run when used
+Show all languages available and the commands run when used

 ```
 crie ls [flags]